morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 - First, we consider that there are too few of these players to bias our data.
 The reason for this is that there is very little money to win for these players on this website and therefore it's likely not even worth it for them to do so.
 - Secondly, Chess.com already has an anti-cheat system.
 This directly lowers the probability of a player being a cheater, since when they find one, they ban him.

-In order to scan for the right amount of game threshold to be kept in the dataset (and assess how useful it will be, we will do a simple screening over the threshold:
+In order to scan for the right amount of game threshold to be kept in the dataset (and assess how useful it will be), we will do a simple screening over the threshold:

 ```Python
 for n in [10, 350, 1000, 2500]: